The Odyssey (1968 miniseries): First episode: Telemaco and Penelope

-Athena arrives in Ithaca to make sure that Ulysses' return is pleasant, although welcomed with respect by Telemachus, Mentes discovers that the palace of the king of Ithaca is besieged by numerous nobles of the region, the suitors, who wait for Queen Penelope to decide to take a new husband between them, supposing that Ulysses died since twenty years have passed since his departure for Troy, looting without reserve the cellar and the pantry of the palace.
-Penelope tries to take time by declaring to the processors that she must weave a canvas in honor of her father-in-law Laertes, but with this pretext every night she undoes it and starts it again the next morning.
+Athena arrives in Ithaca, disguised as Mentes, to make sure that Odysseus' return is pleasant.
+Although welcomed with respect by Telemachus, Mentes discovers that the palace of the king of Ithaca is besieged by numerous nobles of the region, the suitors, who wait for Queen Penelope to decide to take a new husband between them, supposing that Odysseus died since twenty years have passed since his departure for Troy, looting without reserve the cellar and the pantry of the palace.
+Penelope tries to take time by declaring to the suitors that she must weave a shroud for her father-in-law Laertes, but with this pretext, every night she undoes it and starts it again the next morning.

-Telemachus announces a town meeting to be able to know who is on his side to be able to chase away the suitors and who is willing to follow him on the land to ask for information about Ulysses to King Nestor, the oldest commander who participated in the war.
-The suitors also arrive at the assembly, claiming to be right in the king's long absence and the fact that Penelope is spending too much time weaving the web.
+Telemachus announces a town meeting to try to find out who is on his side to be able to chase away the suitors and who is willing to follow him on the land to ask for information about Odysseus to King Nestor, the oldest commander who participated in the war.
+The suitors also arrive at the assembly, claiming to be right about the king's long absence and the fact that Penelope is spending too much time weaving the shroud.
 To these answers, the people of Ithaca are silent and dare not oppose, yet the soothsayer Egizio, noting a hawk perched on the battlements of the palace, sees the success of Telemachus' journey, but is derided by the suitors.
 The next morning, Telemachus is joined by his father's friend and adviser Mentor, who gives him a boat and sailors to get to Pylos.
 Before leaving, Telemachus asks the nurse Eurycleia not to say anything to Penelope.
-During the night, Melantho, a young female servant of the palace who is a lover of Eurymachus, betrays Penelope by revealing to the suitors what Penelope does to her canvas at night.
+During the night, Melantho, a young female servant of the palace who is a lover of Eurymachus, betrays Penelope by revealing to the suitors what Penelope does to her shroud at night.
 Discovered, Penelope is forced to finish the shroud without apology.